identifiers-org/ontop/README.md

 To test the ontop endpoint service, use the docker compose file.
 For this, you will need to use the Dockerfile to create a ontop image with the postgres jar in its libraries.
 You will likely need to update the COPY command on the Dockerfile depending on the location and version of the jar.

+**This assumes the existence of sql files to initialize the Postgres DB.
+Request the files if you want to run ontop.
+I will setup a minimum db in the future.**

 # Useful links
 - Protege ontology editor: https://protege.stanford.edu/
 - ontop microservice: https://ontop-vkg.org/